Microscope diagram – parts of a compound upright microscope

 Trinocular head

 The head of the microscope houses the eyepieces.
-This one is trinocular (rather than ‘mono’ or ‘bi’) because it has three eyepieces – two for looking down, and one for a camera.
+This one is trinocular (rather than ‘mono’ or ‘bi’) because it has three eyepieces – two for looking down, and one for a camera, sometimes referred to as a siedentopf binocular microscope head.

 Revolving nosepiece